 The Google Wallet app and Google Play services are updated on different cycles and are designed to work flexibly with each other across versions.
-Google Play Services is generally updated every 3-4 weeks and the Google Wallet app is usually updated every 2 weeks.
-We rely on the solution approvals we obtain from TSPs and test that our releases comply with those approvals.
-We don't notify issuers when we make updates to Google Play Services or the Google Wallet app.
-These updates generally add new functionality or are cosmetic changes.
-If a change breaks an existing integration, we work with TSPs to make the change and they work with issuers to ensure ongoing support.
+Google Play services is generally updated every 3-4 weeks and the Google Wallet app is usually updated every 2 weeks.
+We rely on the solution approvals obtained from TSPs and test that our releases comply with those approvals.
+We don't notify issuers when updates are mode to Google Play services or the Google Wallet app.
+These updates generally add new features or are cosmetic changes.
+If a change breaks an existing integration, Google works with TSPs to make the change and they work with issuers to ensure ongoing support.

 Google Pay includes other surfaces:

 - Google Pay Website: lets users manage their cards on file and addresses.

 - Google Pay iOS app: lets users manage their cards on file and make peer-to-peer transactions.

 The Google Pay component of Google Play services manages tokenization, identification and verification (ID&V), token lifecycle management, and payment taps.
 These features work, even if the Google Wallet app is not installed on the device assuming the user is in a supported country and is using a compatible device.

 Google Wallet app

 The Google Wallet app provides a more robust UI, loyalty cards, and rich receipts.